eponkratova/zoomcamp_course_project/README.md

         "data": page_data
     }
 ```
-To launch the FastAPI server in the development mode, run ```fastapi dev main.py```, and then, visit http://127.0.0.1:8000/{endpoint} to test the server.
-For example, to see the first 100 records, I entered ```http://127.0.0.1:8000/transaction_details?page=1&page_size=100```.
-The best part in FastAPI, though, is that FastAPI also automatically generates interactive API documentation using Swagger UI and Redoc that can be accessed via http://localhost:8000/docs.
+To launch the FastAPI server in the development mode, run ```fastapi dev main.py```, and then, visit [Server]([http://example.com](http://127.0.0.1:8000/{endpoint}) for testing.
+For example, to see the first 100 records, I entered [test link]([http://example.com](http://127.0.0.1:8000/transaction_details?page=1&page_size=100).
+The best part in FastAPI, though, is that FastAPI also automatically generates interactive API documentation using Swagger UI and Redoc that can be accessed via [documentation]([http://example.com](http://localhost:8000/docs)).

 ![Swagger](assets/swagger_transaction_details.png)

 ### AWS S3 and AWS Redshift Setup

 #### Redshift Setup:
-You can either use an existing Redshift cluster or create a new one via the AWS console - read more at https://docs.aws.amazon.com/redshift/latest/mgmt/create-cluster.html.
+You can either use an existing Redshift cluster or create a new one via the AWS console - read more at [aws site]([http://example.com](https://docs.aws.amazon.com/redshift/latest/mgmt/create-cluster.html).
 Let's assume that you are creating the cluster from scratch.
 Navigate to Redshift >> Provisioned Cluster Dashboard' >> Create Cluster where you would be prompted to specify 'Cluster Identifier', 'Node Type', 'Admin User Name', 'Admin Password', 'Database Name', and other params.
 For simplicity, I configured the data warehouse to be publicly accessible, not recommended in the production mode.

 #### S3 Setup
-1. You can follow the AWS documentation at https://docs.aws.amazon.com/AmazonS3/latest/userguide/create-bucket-overview.html to create a new bucket (or use an existing one) to be later used as a staging area.
+1. You can follow the AWS documentation at [aws site]([http://example.com](https://docs.aws.amazon.com/AmazonS3/latest/userguide/create-bucket-overview.html) to create a new bucket (or use an existing one) to be later used as a staging area.
-2. Create an IAM user and attach the recommended policies, described by the dlt team at https://dlthub.com/docs/dlt-ecosystem/destinations/filesystem#aws-s3.
+2. Create an IAM user and attach the recommended policies, described by the dlt team at [dlt site]([http://example.com]([https://docs.aws.amazon.com/AmazonS3/latest/userguide/create-bucket-overview.html](https://dlthub.com/docs/dlt-ecosystem/destinations/filesystem#aws-s3)).

 ### Configuring dlt
-Before I dive into the code, let me summarize the dlt framework. dlt (https://dlthub.com/) is an open source data integration library used to extract data from different sources, e.g. REST APIs, databases, etc. and load it into data lakes, data warehouses or send back to applications.
+Before I dive into the code, let me summarize the dlt framework. [dlt]([http://example.com](https://dlthub.com/)) is an open source data integration library used to extract data from different sources, e.g. REST APIs, databases, etc. and load it into data lakes, data warehouses or send back to applications.

 ![dlt](assets/dlt.png)